usama739/LMS/README.md

 ## Technologies Used

-- JSwing: For building the user interface
+- Swing: For building the user interface
+- Java: For building backend
 - MS SQL: For database management

 ## Usage